facebook/docusaurus/website/docs/advanced/ssg.md

 It is important for the first client-side render to produce the exact same DOM structure as server-side rendering, otherwise, React will correlate virtual DOM with the wrong DOM elements.

-Therefore, the naïve attempt of `typeof window !== 'undefined` won't work appropriately as a browser vs. server detection, because the first client render would instantly render different markup from the server-generated one.
+Therefore, the naïve attempt of `if (typeof window !== 'undefined) {/* render something */}` won't work appropriately as a browser vs. server detection, because the first client render would instantly render different markup from the server-generated one.

 You can read more about this pitfall in [The Perils of Rehydration](https://www.joshwcomeau.com/react/the-perils-of-rehydration/).